-We ask that all children report any concerning behaviour to any staff member.
-We talk about trusted adults regularly in class, through our curriculum and in assemblies to remind our children of who they can report concerns to.
-All children should have a trusted adult who they feel they can speak to.
+We ask that all children report any concerning behaviour to a member of school staff - this can be any member of teaching or non-teaching staff, including a class teacher, a TA, the Head teacher, a lunchtime supervisor, or a member of the office team.
+We talk about trusted adults regularly in class and in assemblies to remind our children of who they can report concerns to.

 The member of staff will listen to the child and make an initial note of their concerns, they will then discuss next steps with them and reassure them that they will be supported.
 In line with the statutory guidance provided in Keeping Children Safe in Education 2022, we will never promise a child that we will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.
-The member of staff will make a formal record of the concern/report on the school's recording system (safeguarding@newarkacademy.co.uk) and other relevant members of staff will be alerted.
+The member of staff will make a formal record of the concern/report on the school's recording system (CPOMs) and other relevant members of staff will be alerted.
 The member of staff will directly alert the school's Designated Safeguarding Lead if the report is deemed urgent or if a child is considered at risk.
-All staff have had training on how to manage a disclosure.

-We understand that some children may find it difficult to tell a member of staff about their concerns verbally, we therefore have additional reporting mechanisms in place.
-Our school also has a designated button on the school website that acts as a Pupil Concern and Welfare Alert.
-All concerns logged are then directed to the DSL who will triage their concerns.
-If a child feels unable to tell a member of staff about their concerns verbally, they could send an email with their concerns, and these will be followed-up/responded to by the school's Designated Safeguarding Lead or Deputy.
+Our school also has a designated Safeguarding email address - if a child feels unable to tell a member of staff about their concerns verbally, they could send an email with their concerns, and these will be followed-up/responded to by the school's Designated Safeguarding Lead or Deputy.